We think this movie stands out for:

 What parents need to know

-Parents need to know that while this movie is set in the 1940s and 1950s, there's considerable drinking, smoking, and swearing.
-There's also some kissing.
-Expect discrimination typical of the era: Abe calls Preston's partner a "Jap," and Preston says Jimmy's family is all in a relocation camp.
+Parents need to know that Tucker: The Man and His Dream is a 1988 movie in which Jeff Bridges plays a post-WWII inventor who creates a groundbreaking automobile.
+Many of the characters smoke cigarettes and pipes.
+Characters drink martinis, beer, and whiskey.
+Some profanity is heard, including "damn," "hell," "goddammit," "bastards," "son of a bitch," "pr--k," and "ass."
+Some kissing is seen.
+Expect discrimination typical of the era: Abe calls Preston's partner a "Jap," and Preston says that Jimmy's family is all in a relocation camp.
 Characters also use the phrase "New Yorker" to mean "Jewish" when speaking of Abe.
 And Bennington calls Vera "the little woman" in a belittling way.
-Also, some images of people killed in car accidents and bloodied may be too much for younger or more sensitive viewers.
+Also, some images of people killed and bloodied in car accidents may be too much for younger or more sensitive viewers.

 What's the story?